Date of Degree

 Knock-in models of polyglutamine diseases utilize pathogenic (CAG)n expansions within the endogenous genomic, transcript, and protein context to recreate key features of individual polyglutamine diseases.
 In chapter 3, I describe the creation of the first knock-in mouse model of SCA3.
 Hemizygous knock-in mice transmit the knock-in allele in Mendelian ratios and broadly express both the expanded Atxn3(Q3KQ82) protein and the wildtype murine Atxn3(Q6) protein.
 In this chapter, I also compare the gene targeting efficiencies and rates of chromosomal instability of a novel C57BL/6J ES cell line (UMB6JD7) and two well established ES cell lines (W4 and Bruce4.G9).
 Of these, Bruce4.G9 ES cells proved superior based on lower rates of aneuploidy and the production of germline transmitting chimeras.

 Finally, in Chapter 4 I discuss questions and concepts raised during the course of these studies, and suggest avenues of future research aimed at broadening our understanding of ataxin-3 physiology and of protein context-dependent elements in polyglutamine disease pathogenesis.

 Harris, Ginny Marie.
-"Toward understanding the role of protein context in the polyglutamine disease, SCA3." doctoral dissertation, University of Iowa, 2011.
+"Toward understanding the role of protein context in the polyglutamine disease, SCA3."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2011.